Compassa, a leading provider of online health and safety training, has announced an impressive 93% pass rate for the NEBOSH…

 IOSH Training and Qualifications

-IOSH offers a range of training courses that cater to different levels of experience and areas of interest:
+IOSH offers a range of training courses catering to different levels of experience and areas of interest, adapting to current industry needs:

 These courses are delivered by approved training providers around the world and are recognised by employers as evidence of a commitment to maintaining high standards of health and safety.

 When pursuing a career in health and safety, several key qualifications can significantly enhance your expertise and employability.
-Beyond NEBOSH and IOSH, the British Safety Council (BSC) offers widely recognised qualifications such as the Level 2 and Level 3 Awards in Health and Safety in the Workplace, which provide a solid foundation for those new to the field.
-For more advanced professionals, the BSC’s International Diploma in Occupational Safety and Health offers comprehensive training in managing workplace hazards and developing safety policies, making it ideal for those looking to work in senior roles or in international settings.
+Beyond NEBOSH and IOSH, the British Safety Council (BSC) offers widely recognized qualifications such as the Level 2 and Level 3 Awards in Health and Safety in the Workplace, continually updated to include the latest practices and regulations.
+For more advanced professionals, the BSC’s International Diploma in Occupational Safety and Health now includes modules on global health emergencies and digital safety management strategies, making it ideal for those looking to assume senior roles in various international contexts.

 NEBOSH OPEN-BOOK EXAMS